holyjak/interactive-dev-wshop/Instructor guide.md

 >
 > What is a REPL?
 An acronym for Read-Eval-Print-Loop and you can think of it as a coding terminal into your running application: you send it commands and new code and get back data.

+Now describe briefly the task and warm-up exercises.

 ### Brief Clojure syntax intro

 1. Talk through the [Clojure syntax intro slides](doc/Clojure%20syntax%20intro%20slides.pdf) here [or online](https://docs.google.com/presentation/d/1_toJRBJeBrOO6sDtjxSNoq8A3EVE3VxdqXXcOKp1-kM/edit?usp=sharing) (also have a look at the one with the speaker notes).